sverweij/mscgen_js/README.md

 [This mscgen source][4] would render something like this:

-![a sample sequence chart, rendered as png](test/readme.png) In real life it looks better because mscgen_js only outputs sccalable vector graphics.
+![a sample sequence chart, rendered as png](test/readme.png)

+In real life it looks better; mscgen_js renders sccalable vector graphics, no rasters.

 mscgen_js and the mscgen standard
 ---------------------------------